aethernebula2-prog/lurkers.io-leaderboard/README.md

 The history system is handled by a separate GitHub Actions workflow, so a failure in the history system does not interfere with the regular leaderboard data update process.

+### 🇺🇳 Flaglist

+List of all flags with lurkers.io style, maybe you can find any cool flags through there, and you can search the flag name.

 ### 🎨 Themes

 The leaderboard includes multiple visual themes: